Managing Plateaus and Weight Regain

 From the outset it is important that you have realistic expectations of your weight loss and set a goal weight that is both achievable and maintainable.
 Whilst it can be appealing to think otherwise, this is often a weight that sits above your ‘healthy weight range’ on a BMI (body mass index) chart.
 The ‘average’ weight loss of those who have had surgery in Australia is around 30% of body weight.
 An average means some will lose more and some will lose less and it is important to consider where you

 - Feel good

-- Improve their health and fitness parameters
+- Have improved health and fitness parameters

 The checklist below can be useful if your weight plateaus for more than one month and you haven’t reached your realistic goal, or when you start to experience a weight regain.